asweigart/inventwithpython3rded/README.md

 Once all the chapters are translated, we can see if the translators want to translate the cut chapters or just publish the book as is.
 I see the later chapters as not having as much value-per-page, and many readers don't end up getting to them.

 If the translation teams were enthusiastic enough to translate these chapters, that'd be all the better.
 But I would prefer to initially have a conservative scope so as to not overburden the volunteers.

+Also: There are no deadlines for translation projects.
+Feel free to work at your own pace.
+I'm grateful for all the help you can provide and don't mind if other things come up in your life.

 Suggested Guidelines for Translators
 ------------------------------------